fgo-planner/npm-lib-transform/README.md

 This is required for both installing and publishing the `@fgo-planner` packages.

 Also do not forget to increment version number before publishing.

+## Tests
+If VSCode cannot find the types for jest, run `npm install` at the root directory.